Viper's Creed: Production

 An official podcast webpage dedicated to Viper's Creed was subsequently established.

+Zee Cafe India airs the show in India on March 21, 2023.

 Media

 DVD

 Region 2 DVDs of Viper's Creed have been released in Japan with 3 episodes each.
 As of October 2009, Volume 1 was released on August 5, 2009 with Volume 2 released on September 2, 2009.
 Volume 3 was released on October 7, 2009.

 In 2018, Mill Creek Entertainment released the complete series in Region 1 as part of their Anime 3-Series Collection along with Kurozuka and Ultraviolet: Code 044.